 This strategy has given them an edge over its competitors, and it lets them sell their products at a much higher price than the same product made by the competitors in the market.
 They have been able to do this over the years without taking a hit on the profit margins or market share.

 All these factors make Apple the luxury brand that it is today

 Competitive Advantage Example – 3

-Pinterest not only made revenue but crossed $100 million in 2015 which then went up to grow by $300 million in 2016 a three-fold increase.
-Pinterest has created a lucrative environment serving a specific need and found opportunities in the similar segment
+Pinterest not only made revenue but crossed $100 million in 2015, which then went up to grow by $300 million in 2016, a three-fold increase.
+Pinterest has created a lucrative environment serving a specific need and found opportunities in a similar segment.

 Competitive Advantage Example – 4

 Facebook is the biggest competitor of Facebook.
 One strong competitive advantage that Facebook has over Google is that of the network effect.
-Which then lead to innovation, free advertisement business and giving the way for personalized content
+Which then lead to innovation, free advertisement business, and giving way for personalized content

-LinkedIn, on the other hand, is not like the conventional social media.
-Its main focus is on business professional and this is their competitive advantage.
+LinkedIn, on the other hand, is not like conventional social media.
+Its main focus is on business professionals, and this is their competitive advantage.
 LinkedIn is known for being a niche media network.

-All these companies being in the similar line and competitors are still surviving and making good growing revenues
+All these companies being in a similar line, and competitors are still surviving and making good growing revenues.

-A comparative advantage can help the company in getting a competitive advantage.
-However, even after having a good comparative advantage does not necessarily mean that it will have a competitive advantage
+Comparative advantage can help the company in getting a competitive advantage.
+However, even having a good comparative advantage does not necessarily mean that it will have a competitive advantage.

 This has been a guide to the Competitive Advantage Example.
 Here we discuss the overview and Examples of Competitive Advantage along with a detailed explanation.
 You can also go through our other suggested articles to learn more –